Mark Lindquist has won some of the most significant cases in the state.

 This Max 9 calamity was a harrowing experience for everyone on board.
 Our laws recognize trauma and distress as actionable injuries, as Mark explained on KOIN TV, KING 5 TV, FOX 13 TV, The Oregonian, and other media.
 Each passenger is an individual with personal injuries based on, among other factors, where they were seated, their individual personalities, and how they’re faring.

-Every Friday for ten weeks Mark appeared on a KING 5 TV panel to analyze the trial regarding the death of Manny Ellis in the custody of Tacoma Police.
+Every Friday for ten weeks Mark appeared on a KING 5 TV panel with Christine Pae and others to analyze the trial regarding the death of Manny Ellis in the custody of Tacoma Police.

 In addition to the panel, he did “legal expert” commentary with Farah Jordan and other journalists at KING 5, as well as KOMO, FOX 13, KIRO radio, and Good Day Seattle with Bill Wixey and Erin Mayovsky.